Forbidden Diary Cast

 Nurse

-Yurie Hoyoyon is heard in 1 episode of Season 1943.
+Yurie Hoyoyon is heard in one episode of Season 1943 playing a Japanese nurse who is taking a tour of Camp Holmes.

 Lauren Gobes